barelyfalse/download-sorter/README.md

 # download-sorter
-Sorter utilities for sort download folder
+Sorter utilities for sort files in a folder

+Entry point and rules on run.py file.